nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `find_person [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]`
 * The fields that can be specified include the person's `NAME`, `PHONE`, `EMAIL`, and `TAG`.
 At least one field must be provided.
-* Matching is case-insensitive, and partial matching on a keyword is not accepted to reduce the number of unrelated search results for greater convenience in searching.
+* Matching is case-insensitive (applies to all fields), and partial matching on a keyword is not accepted to reduce the number of unrelated search results for greater convenience in searching.
 * Only for the `NAME` field, multiple keywords can be provided and must be separated by whitespace.
 Matching is successful as long as a person's name contains words that fully matches any of the specified keywords.

 Example: